muunkky/hottopoteto/docs/core/plugins.md

-# Plugin System in LangChain V2
+# Plugin System in Hottopoteto

-The plugin system in LangChain V2 enables extending the framework with new capabilities.
+The plugin system in Hottopoteto enables extending the framework with new capabilities.
 This document explains how the plugin system works and how to use it.

 ## What Are Plugins?

-Plugins are components that extend LangChain V2 with new:
+Plugins are components that extend Hottopoteto with new:

 - Link types
 - Storage adapters